Our Team

 Phone: (206) 621-0094, ext 104

-Charlee joined the Coalition as a Policy Associate in June 2022.
-She is passionate about using science and policy to have a meaningful impact on the environment and underserved communities.
-She has worked for electric utilities and energy and clean mobility nonprofits performing data analysis, research, and advocacy.
-Charlee hopes to dedicate her career towards the clean energy transition and climate change mitigation in the Pacific Northwest.
+Charlee joined the Coalition in June 2022.
+She has worked for clean energy nonprofits and an electric utility performing data analysis, research, and advocacy, spanning the implementation of the Washington Clean Energy Transformation Act, energy justice and low-income policy, and distributed energy resources.
 She has an M.P.A. in Environmental Policy & Management from the University of Washington and a B.S. in Civil Engineering from the University of Illinois.
-In her free time, she enjoys weightlifting, running, hiking, writing, and new experiences!
+In her free time, she enjoys weightlifting, running, hiking, writing, and reading Star Wars books.

 Outreach & Operations Director